Finborough School: Today

 The school includes Nursery, Pre-Prep, Prep School, Senior School and Sixth Form.
 This means that the school has pupils ranging from ages 2 to 18.
 The Nursery, Pre-Prep are based in the brand new pre-prep building with brand new facilities to offer and Prep School are all based in the old Finborough Hall building.
 The Senior School uses some parts of that building, but mainly uses a classroom block located nearby.
 Assemblies and prizegiving ceremonies are often held in the nearby Great Finborough church.
 The school offers a number leadership positions to older pupils, including Head of School, Deputy Head of School, School Council Chair, Prefects, House Captains and members of the school council.

 Four school houses form the basis of many events throughout the academic year.
 Annual events include Sports Day and the Cross Country Run.

 Sport

-The whole school uses extensive sports fields, tennis and netball courts a half and full sized hockey pitch for both sport and other events.
+The whole school uses extensive sports fields, tennis and netball courts a half and full sized hockey pitch for both sport and other events and they provide scholarships to those who excel at rugby.
 Girls play netball, hockey, athletics, tennis and rounders.
 Boys play football, rugby, athletics, cricket and tennis.
 Most age groups play matches against other local independent schools.
 House matches are played every year, house points are awarded to the winning house.
 Churchill house won in 2012.

 Finborough School has made a number of notable links with local sports clubs.
 It has successful partnerships with Stowmarket Tennis Club and the Stowmarket Golf Centre.
 The school also sponsor Bury Rugby Club.
 Rugby has long been an important and celebrated part of school sport since the 1980s.